Bolivia Cocaine and Drug Abuse

 Bolivia’s President Previously Worked as a Coca Farmer

 Bolivia is one of the poorest and least developed countries in South American.
-Nearly two-thirds of its population live below the poverty line, always a powerful incentive to engage in illicit activities just to survive.
-U.S. authorities object to the shortage of eradication and counter-narcotics efforts of Bolivia, officially classifying the country as one that fails to cooperate with anti-drug initiatives.
-Bolivia's President Evo Morales, who began his political career as the head of an indigenous coca-growers union, states that his administration is committed to an "all-out battle" with the illicit portion of the cocaine production industry.
+Nearly two-thirds of its population lives below the poverty line, a powerful incentive to engage in illicit activities.
+U.S. authorities object to the shortage of eradication and counternarcotics efforts of Bolivia, officially classifying the country as one that fails to cooperate with anti-drug initiatives.
+Bolivia’s president, who began his political career as the head of an indigenous coca-growers union, stated that his administration was committed to an “all-out battle” with the illicit portion of the cocaine production industry.

-Traditionally, workers who put in long hours in the fields at Bolivia's extreme altitudes have long used coca as a mild stimulant.
-(La Paz, Bolivia's capital city, lies above 12,000 feet elevation.)
-It was only when the coca leaves began to be processed to extract coca paste which then led to the criminal trafficking of cocaine that the big problems began.
+Traditionally, workers who put in long hours in the fields at Bolivia’s extreme altitudes have used coca as a mild stimulant.
+(La Paz, Bolivia’s capital city, lies above 12,000 feet elevation.)
+The big problems began when the coca leaves began to be processed to extract coca paste which then led to the criminal trafficking of cocaine.

-Much of the cocaine abuse in Bolivia involves the use of coca base or "basuco", a partially refined form of cocaine that contains residues of toxic chemicals such as gasoline or kerosene.
-It's highly addictive and very damaging to the user's health.
-Young people in urban areas often abuse cocaine by-products in a cigarette form called "pitillo."
+Much of the cocaine abuse in Bolivia involves the use of coca base, or “basuco,” a partially refined form of cocaine that contains residues of toxic chemicals such as gasoline or kerosene.
+It is highly addictive and very damaging to the user’s health.
+Young people in urban areas often abuse cocaine byproducts in a cigarette form called “pitillo.”

-Ironically, a former Bolivian President was arrested in August 2010 for possession of pitillos.
-He was admitted to a drug rehab center for treatment.
-For the average citizen, though, drug treatment is nearly non-existent.
-When malnutrition and infant mortality are widespread problems, addiction treatment tends to fall lower on the list of national priorities.
+Ironically, a former Bolivian President was arrested in August 2010 for possession of pitillos and was admitted to a drug rehab center for treatment.
+But for the average citizen, drug treatment is virtually nonexistent.
+With widespread societal ills such as malnutrition and infant mortality, addiction treatment falls lower on the list of national priorities.